richardartoul/molecule/README.md

 This library is mostly a thin wrapper around other people's work:

 1. The interface was inspired by this [jsonparser](https://github.com/buger/jsonparser) library.
-2. The codec for interacting protobuf streams was lifted from this [protobuf reflection library](https://github.com/jhump/protoreflect).
+2. The codec for interacting with protobuf streams was lifted from this [protobuf reflection library](https://github.com/jhump/protoreflect).
 The code was manually vendored instead of imported to reduce dependencies.

 ## Dependencies
 The core `molecule` library has zero external dependencies.
 The go.sum file does contain some dependencies introduced from the tests package, however,